The Dalai Donald

 In this way, the Donald is the Dalai Lama.
 For Donald Trump, with The Dalai Lama’s education and training, could be a peaceful, joyous, healing epicentre of compassion.

 Most of us walk around with no knowledge of our Buddha nature.
 We have so many things to attend to - making a living, figuring out problems, walking the dog, doing the laundry.
 So many tasks!
 All day, everyday.

 Few of us westerners have ever been shown examples of any other way to do things.
 My parents were workhorses.
 I never saw them experience a moment of quiet contemplation on the mysteries of life.
-Church was attended, but church wasn’t a source of arcane information.
-It was more like a rulebook for how to approach tasks, followed dutifully.
+Church was attended, but church wasn’t a source of information to apply within.
+It was more like a rulebook for how to approach tasks, followed dutifully, and applied without.
 If contemplation was done, it was to contemplate how to pay the bills, what different neighbourhood they would like to live in, why someone said the thing they did.
-If they did take a moment to rest, they fell asleep.
+If they took a moment to rest, they fell asleep.